-90 Varve counting was performed on scanned images of thin sections and these counts were transferred to images of geochemical scanning data.
-Identification of varve boundaries was facilitated by previous studies on varve microfacies in Lake Żabińskie (Żarczyński et al., 2018), as well as μXRF elemental measurements.
-The beginning of the varve year was defined as the onset of calcite precipitation as this point can be consistently identified for every year in both scanning data and thin sections.
-Multiple researchers confirmed the varve count for the period 1966-2019 with no uncertainty.
+Varve counting was performed on scanned images of thin sections and these counts were transferred to images of geochemical scanning data.
+Identification of varve boundaries was facilitated by previous studies on varve microfacies in Lake Żabińskie (Żarczyński et al., 2018; Bonk et al., 2015), as well as μXRF elemental measurements.
+The beginning of the varve year was defined as the onset of calcite precipitation as this point can be consistently identified for every year in both scanning data and thin sections as a sharp rise in Ca counts (see Fig. S1).
+Three researchers performed the varve count independently.
 Varve thickness measurements were homogenized to account for differing sedimentation rates in the two cores by correcting the counting interval of each thin section to the actual depth covered by the same interval in the 2020 core.
-Dry bulk density was measured for each varve by sampling one cm3 of wet sediment and measuring its weight after drying.
-Mass accumulation rates (MAR) were calculated by multiplying varve thickness and dry bulk density for each varve.
+Dry bulk density was measured for each varve by carefully sampling material from within a single varve into a 3 cm3 syringe and then measuring the weight of the sample after drying.
+Mass accumulation rates (MARs) were calculated by multiplying varve thickness and dry bulk density for each varve.